 It’s never been easy to be a sports-loving cord cutter, but things are getting a little better every year.
 With clever use of streaming packages and over-the-air broadcasts, it’s still possible to enjoy a bunch of your favorite American sports.
-But there still weren’t a ton of great solutions for fans of foreign soccer leagues – until FuboTV came along.

 The New York City-based FuboTV offers live streaming of matches from a ton of different foreign leagues, including Spain’s La Liga, France’s Ligue 1, and Mexico’s Liga MX.
 It’s not available in Europe, but it’s an option for American fans.
 Is it worth your money?
 Here’s our complete review.